HackForVenezuela/data-collection-miconvive/README.md

 $ http-server
 ```

+I've also added a Docker container for making this easier to deploy.
+See the [`Dockerfile`](/Dockerfile) for details.

 ### Architecture
 This visualization is a static page that can be rendered by any modern browser.
 It uses JavaScript (ES5) create all the charts on the browser, not requiring any backend work.
 This means that this page can be served from any statis web-server, including [GitHub Pages](https://pages.github.com/) (which is free).